atduskgreg/ruby_arduino_projects/README.markdown

 [13 February 2009]

 RAD script and desktop client code for making a bell ring when you commit code with git.
 Includes an example post-commit hook script using the client code to ring the bell.
 Client code sends a serial message for which the Dorkboard is listening.
 Dorkboard used because of its fast startup time.
+See <a href="http://ozmm.org/posts/git_post_commit_for_profit.html">Defunkt's guide to post-commit hooks</a> for details on the git mechanism.

 <h2>Dorkboard Test</h2>